2 - RAM #

 Image by Андрей Крижановский on Wikipedia, Public Domain

-You’re far more likely to get RAM errors if you Overclock your RAM as well, so just be smart if you do OC your RAM- though I really don’t recomend doing so beyond applying the XMP profile (Tom’s Hardware) your RAM may have shipped with.
+You’re far more likely to get RAM errors if you Overclock your RAM as well, so just be smart if you do OC your RAM- though I really don’t recommend doing so beyond applying the XMP profile (Tom’s Hardware) your RAM may have shipped with.

 The Future of RAM #

 It may seem like RAM is simple enough as to not really have any opportunities for massive changes in the future.
 This is not the case.
-Currently, there are real, commercially available products implementing both Processing In Memory (PIM) and memory persistance (non-volatile main memory)
+Currently, there are real, commercially available products implementing both Processing In Memory (PIM) and memory persistence (non-volatile main memory)

 Row Hammer #

 Row Hammer is vulnerability that arises due to the way memory is arranged physically and electrically on a memory stick.
 It lets you flip bits you shouldn’t be able to by ‘hammering’ on the row above or below the target row, hoping that you can induce a bit flip in the target row.
 It’s also been “fixed” multiple times, and is still a problem …though it is supposed to be fixed for real this time in DDR5